 The Water Conservation Garden has nearly six acres of displays that showcase water conservation through a series of beautiful themed gardens, such as a native plant garden and a vegetable garden, as well as how-to displays such as mulch and irrigation exhibits.
 The Garden also features a native butterfly pavilion that is open spring and summer each year.
 Please visit our Exhibits page for more information.

-Admission is free, and the Garden can be viewed on a self-guided tour, with a group or through one of our FREE docent-led Garden tours every Saturday at 10:00am
+Admission is free, and the Garden can be viewed on a self-guided tour, with a group or through one of our FREE docent-led Garden tours the first Saturday of each month at 10:00am

 The Garden offers many programs and services including: